MrBIMC/MaterialSeekBarPreference/README.md

 * [NitroG42](https://github.com/NitroG42) for pointing out to attribute collisions.

 #Licence
-Lib is licenced under *MIT licence*, so you can do whatever you want with it.
+Lib is licenced under *Apache2 licence*, so you can do whatever you want with it.
 I'd highly recommend to push changes back to make it cooler :D